 Dr. Mark Sheskin

-Mark is a postdoctoral researcher at Yale, and leads the Online Research Team at TheChildLab.com.
-He received his PhD in developmental psychology from Yale University in 2013.
-From 2013-2015, he lived in Paris as a researcher at Ecole Normale Superieure.
-Now, he is back at Yale, as a teacher and researcher in the Cognitive Science Program.
-He also has the world’s best dog (see picture to the right).
+Mark Sheskin leads the online research team at TheChildLab.com.
+He received his PhD in developmental psychology from Yale in 2013, then lived in Paris for two years as a researcher at Ecole Normale Superieure, and is now back at Yale, as a teacher and researcher in Cognitive Science.

 Mark's research looks at children's preferences for different types of explanation, and the development of prosocial behavior.
 You can e-mail him at firstname.lastname@example.org, or find more information at http://marksheskin.com

 Frank Keil is the professor in charge of the Cognition and Development Lab at Yale University.
 He received his PhD from the University of Pennsylvania.
 He taught at Cornell before joining Yale in 1998.
 In addition to heading the lab, he is currently chair of the Yale Psychology Department.

 At the most general level, Professor Keil’s research is about how children make sense of the world around them.
 You can e-mail Professor Keil at email@example.com, or find more information at http://cogdevlab.yale.edu/people/faculty

 Some members of our team